-If you believe you can make a contribution to our work, please send a full CV and short supporting statement (along with a completed Equality and Diversity Monitoring Form), by 5.00pm on Monday, 26 March 2018, addressed to the Head of Governance & Public Policy:
+If you believe you can make a contribution to our work, please send a full CV and short supporting statement (along with a completed Equality and Diversity Monitoring Form), as soon as possible, addressed to the Head of Governance & Public Policy:

 by email to: email@example.com